-Subject: NEUROLOGY CLINICAL PRACTICE
+Subject: NEUROLOGY CLINICAL PRACTICE Year, Semester: 4th year/2nd semester

 Content: Central paresis; peripheral paresis; sclerosis multiplex; Parkinson's syndrome; muscular disorders; other neurological diseases

 Prerequisite: Neurology for Physiotherapists II

 Educational objective: Students learn the special profile of the department; special methods of examination and therapy, learn to communicate in a professional environment, as well as with patients and their relatives.
 Skills to be acquired: problem identification, analysis, examination with and without supervision, preparation and implementation of treatment plans, assessment of patients' progress, recognition of acute and life threatening conditions and acting in emergency, communication skills (with patients and health care professionals), keeping the ethical standards of the profession.